Survey Results - Trainee feedback on Skadden, Arps, Slate, Meagher & Flom (UK) LLP

 The Lex 100 verdict on Skadden, Arps, Slate, Meagher & Flom (UK) LLP

-Departments to date: Funds and corporate.
+Departments to date: Litigation and international arbitration; corporate (financial institutions)

 About the firm